 370-500fps Single Shot with 25M engagement, player must be able to gauge 25 metres and should carry a side arm.

-Two Tone Rifles may be used but must be covered up completely.
+Two Tone Rifles may be used.
 We will remind you that spray painting without playing the required number of games is illegal.

 Chronographing may be carried out at random

 All areas are in play as indicated by the marshal staff